chhenning/project_template/README.md

 # project_template

-I'm working through a lot of git repositories and here is my current favorite setup.
+I'm working with a lot of git repositories and here is my current favorite setup.

 ## uv setup